Neuroscience Graduate Curriculum

 • Spring - Year 1

-• Vertebrate Neuroanatomy (4 h) or Affective Neuroscience (3 h) or Neurobiology of Learning & Memory (3 h)
+• Vertebrate Neuroanatomy (4 hours) or Affective Neuroscience (3 hours) or Neurobiology of Learning and Memory (3 hours)

 • Summer - Year 1